CKs-Technology-News/PrivacyTools/README.md

 - [Firewalla](https://firewalla.com/) – An open source and extensible routing and firewall.
 - [fwknop](https://www.cipherdyne.org/fwknop/) – Protects ports via Single Packet Authorization in your firewall.
 - [FireZone](https://www.firezone.dev/) – Open Source Tailscale alternative, provides VPN Server and Firewall.
+- [NetBird](https://netbird.io/) – An Open-Source Tailscale alternative.
 - [OPNense](https://opnsense.org/) – Is an open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform.
-OPNsense includes most of the features available in expensive commercial firewalls, and more in many cases.
+It includes most of the features available in expensive commercial firewalls, and more in many cases.
 It brings the rich feature set of commercial offerings with the benefits of open and verifiable sources.
 - [Open MPTCP Router](https://www.openmptcprouter.com/) – An open source solution to aggregate multiple internet connections using Multipath TCP (MPTCP) on OpenWrt.
-- [pfSense](https://www.pfsense.org/) – Firewall and Router FreeBSD distribution.

 ### [Hardware based Firewall solutions](#hardware-based-firewall-solutions)
-- [NitroWall](https://www.nitrokey.com/news/2022/new-nitrowall-professional-network-security) – OPNsense router/firewall with Coreboot.
+- [NitroWall](https://www.nitrokey.com/news/2022/new-nitrowall-professional-network-security) – OPNsense based router/firewall with Coreboot.

 ### [Router Firmwares](#router-firmwares)
+- [Dasharo](https://docs.dasharo.com/variants/msi_z690/releases/) – Open-Source Firmware Released For MSI Alder Lake Motherboard.
+In theory this can also used on routers, because it uses CoreBoot.
+[Benchmarks](https://openbenchmarking.org/result/2206033-NE-20220603109,2206020-NE-20220602102,2206138-NE-20220613275) showing that the BIOS is as fast as the vendor BIOS.
 - [OpenWRT](https://openwrt.org/) – Secure router aftermark firmware with firewall and advance interface as well as the ability to change settings via SSH.
 - [Open-Source Firmware Foundation](https://opensourcefirmware.foundation/) – Infos, News and guidance regarding open source firmware for various IoT devices.